Congressional District # 07

 Sediment samples were collected from a location in the North Branch of the Chicago River approximately 1,500 feet downstream from the site in 2000 as part of an EPA sediment study.
 These samples contained high levels of PAHs, PCBs, oil and grease, and metals; the concentrations of these substances generally increased with depth.
 Many of the reported concentrations of total and individual PAHs, PCBs, and metals are at levels the may cause toxicity to organisms that live in the sediment (benthic invertebrates).

-In 2005, the U.S. EPA was approached by Wisconsin Public Service Corp.
-(WPSC) with a request to investigate and clean up seven former MGP sites throughout the state of Wisconsin under EPA’s Superfund Alternative Sites (SAS) program.
-The SAS Program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative potentially responsible party, without formally listing the site on the NPL.
-After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Peoples Energy in 2007, to address thirteen former MGP sites in the state of Illinois (two in Waukegan and eleven in Chicago) under the same SAS program.
-Hawthorne Avenue Station is one of those thirteen sites.
+In 2005, EPA was approached by Wisconsin Public Service Corp.
+(WPSC) with a request to investigate and clean up seven former MGP sites in Wisconsin under EPA’s Superfund Alternative site (SA) program.
+The SA program takes sites that might otherwise be eligible for the National Priorities List (NPL), but which will be investigated and cleaned up by a cooperative PRP without formally listing the site on the NPL.
+After WPSC merged with Peoples Energy to form Integrys Energy Group (Integrys), EPA was approached by Integrys in 2007 to address thirteen former MGP sites in Illinois (two in Waukegan and eleven in Chicago) under the SA program.
+Hawthorne Avenue Station is one of the thirteen Illinois MGP sites.